North Tyneside Council: Premises

 Since 2008 the council has been based at Quadrant East, a modern office building at Cobalt Park, a large business park in the centre of the borough.
-With an NE27 postcode, the building comes under the Newcastle upon Tyne post town, although the council itself quotes the address as "North Tyneside" (administratively accurate but not postally).
 The building is in the part of the borough which was the County Borough of Tynemouth prior to 1974.

 Prior to 2008 the council's offices were in several locations across the borough.
 Meetings were held at Wallsend Town Hall.